noahehall/multicloud/multicloud.md

 - restrict each service or system to a maximum and minimum amount of bandwidth usage.
 - its all about enforcing limits on the services utilizing a network to avoid the noisy neighbor problem

+### Data driven network design

+- understand how networking impacts performance, determine the workload requirements for bandwidth, latency, jitter, and throughput.
+  - network latency often impacts the user experience.
+  - Not providing enough network capacity can bottleneck workload performance.
+- the network is between all application components
+  - can have large positive and negative impacts on application performance and behavior.
+- When there is a requirement for on premises communication
+  - ensure that you have adequate bandwidth for workload performance
+  - estimate the bandwidth and latency requirements for your hybrid workload
+- Use load balancing and encryption offloading
+  - Distribute traffic across multiple resources or services to allow your workload to take advantage of the elasticity that the cloud provides
+- Choose network protocols to optimize network traffic
+  - There is a relationship between latency and bandwidth to achieve throughput.
+- Choose location based on network requirements
+  - user location: Choosing a location close to your workload’s users ensures lower latency when they use the workload.
+  - data location: For data-heavy applications, the major bottleneck in latency is data transfer.
+Application code should execute as close to the data as possible.
+- Optimize network configuration based on metrics
+  - collected and analyzed data to make informed decisions about optimizing your network configuration
+  - Measure the impact of those changes and use the impact measurements to make future decisions.

 ## Storage